 A former design ethicist at one of the world’s largest Internet corporations, Tristan Harris now campaigns as a digitalization activist and co-founder of the nonprofit Center for Humane Technology.
-He connects with us on his smartphone via video call.
+He is connected on his smartphone via video call.
 It is plain to see that he isn’t stuck in a stuffy office.
 Harris looks relaxed, even cheerful.
-Something which his greeting only confirms: “If only you could see this fantastic view—the Arizona mountains, the sky and clouds.
+“If only everybody could see this fantastic view—the Arizona mountains, the sky and clouds.
 I can feel my batteries recharging right this moment.”
 Digitalization can be a great blessing.
-It gives us greater flexibility and opens up new opportunities for organizing our lives and work.
+It offers greater flexibility and opens up new opportunities for organizing our lives and work.
 But—and this is the big “but” at the heart of Tristan Harris’ endeavors—if we are not careful, we’ll lose all this freedom before we even realize what we’ve gained.

 The future is already here

 For decades now, works of science fiction have stoked fears of a distant future in which artificial intelligence (AI) takes control of our society.
 “The other lesson implied by those scenarios is that it takes a hostile power to conquer us,” says Harris.
 “If I want to force my opponent into a certain corner, I must overpower him.”
 However, what Harris grasped as early as his childhood days performing magic tricks for fun, something that was cemented at the latest during his studies at Stanford University’s Persuasive Technology Lab, was that exerting control does not require nearly that much effort.
 “How do you create an illusion?
 All it takes is knowing one thing about the audience’s psychology that they don’t.
 And just like that, you can manipulate their behavior.
 There’s no need to attack them where they’re strongest.
 Just go for their weaknesses.”